 What is the purpose of a personal statement?

 A strong personal statement summarises your experience in a way that’s relevant and interesting to recruiters.
-Do this well and you will help them quickly get a measure of who you are, and why they should read on.
-The structure and characteristics of a strong personal statement should include:
+The structure and key characteristics are:

 - What makes you the ideal candidate for this position?

 - What would your colleagues say about you?

 - Why consider you ahead of other applicants?

 - Why do you want to work for this employer?